dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-31 Keywords and Terms.md

 - The chromatic redshift conjecture
 - Algebraic K Theory
   - And how topological cyclic homology is related and more computable
+- Formal Groups
+  - Where they come up, what they're used for, why important

 ## General Theory